Unix like smart recursive file/folder copy function for PHP

 Blog

-I wrote this function for fully supporting file and directory copy.
-As you may have noticed there are feature that didn't have time to implement , but if you have time to implement them or even add more cool features, please notify me as well :).
+As you may have noticed there are feature that i didn't have time to implement , so if you have time to extend this function please notify me as well :).
 It's also shared here

 Update : Thiago has written a different version of this function